scrapy-plugins/scrapy-playwright/README.md

     For non-navigation requests (e.g. images, stylesheets, scripts, etc), only the `User-Agent` header is overriden, for consistency.

-    There is another alternative available: `scrapy_playwright.headers.use_playwright_headers`.
-    Use this if you want the headers from the Playwright request to be used without changes.
+    Setting `PLAYWRIGHT_PROCESS_REQUEST_HEADERS=None` will give complete control of the headers to Playwright, i.e. headers from Scrapy requests will be ignored and only headers set by Playwright will be sent.
-    When doing so, please keep in mind that headers passed via the `Request.headers` attribute or set by Scrapy components are ignored (including cookies set via the `Request.cookies` attribute).
+    When doing this, please keep in mind that headers passed via the `Request.headers` attribute or set by Scrapy components are ignored (including cookies set via the `Request.cookies` attribute).